anvil-open-software/wuf/README.md

     * Web components
     * Polymer components

-WUF was initially developed as an internal project by Dematic, Inc. for building its own applications but it has since been released to the open source community under the MIT license.
+WUF was initially developed internally by Dematic, Inc. for use in its own applications, but it has since been released to the open source community under the MIT license.
+Packages are published under the [@anviltech](https://www.npmjs.com/settings/anvil-open-source/packages) scope into the public NPM registry.
 Please feel free to use WUF as you see fit.
 We also welcome code contributions!

 WUF is comprised of the following 2 repos:
 1. [Web UI Framework (WUF)](https://github.com/anvil-open-software/wuf) (this repo)